Jump to:

 Free School Nutrition Advice

-The Fresh School Nutrition Advisory Program (FreshSNAP) provides an integrated, comprehensive state-wide advisory and implementation service to support schools to create healthy food environments and deliver nutrition education.
+The fresh School Nutrition Advisory Program (freshSNAP) provides an integrated, comprehensive state-wide advisory and implementation service to support schools to create healthy food and drink environments and deliver nutrition education.

 All schools in WA now have access to a range of free tools, resources, curriculum materials and online training, as well as phone, email and face-to-face support.
-This program is being delivered by Nutrition Australia WA with funding from the Department of Health Western Australia.
+This program is being delivered by National Nutrition Foundation with funding from the Department of Health Western Australia.

 Benefits & Impact